Someone you love has died and now the holidays will never be the same. I’m sorry to put this so plainly, but it’s true and you need to acknowledge it.

 Always add an extra plate to your dinner table to symbolize your loved one’s presence in everyone’s hearts and minds.

-Leave a box, slips of paper, and pens out, and ask those you’re spending the holidays with to write down their favorite holiday memories, memories of loved ones, or gratitudes.
+Leave a box, slips of paper, and pens out, and ask friends and family to write down their favorite holiday memories, memories of loved ones, or gratitudes.
 Ask them to put their slips in the box and read them over dessert.
 If you feel as though your family has had an especially tough year, writing down gratitudes might help people to shift their perspective a little bit.

-- A tree for your loved one: Consider buying a small tree specifically for these remembrance ornaments.
+- Having a tree for your loved one: Consider buying a small tree specifically for these remembrance ornaments.
 This will give people an opportunity to look at the ornaments all together, ask questions, and reminisce.
 You might even consider having a specific tradition for decorating and lighting this tree.

-The holidays can be really tough when you’re grieving (oh, you already knew that?).
-Set out slips of paper and pens and instruct people to write any of the following of the slips of paper.
+Set out slips of paper and pens and instruct people to write any of the following of the slips of paper:

-- moments when you thought of/missed your loved one
+- moments that made you think of/miss your loved one

 - words of encouragement to other family members